nortonsolutions/redrockCodecamp/readme.deployment.md

-# Deployment for the CodeCamp Workbench website
+# Deployment for the CodeCamp website

 ## To Deploy MongoDB Database